anthonyjbarnes/wordpress-unit-testing-enviroment/README.md

-# Local Environment and Wordpress Boilerplate
+# Local Wordpress Instance with PHPUnit

 **What will this give you?**
  - Ready to Dev local Wordpress instance which works on OSX, Windows and Linux